IP Paris

 Group "Machine Learning"

-Machine Learning: Shallow & Deep Learning (TPT-DATAAI901)
+Machine Learning: Shallow & Deep Learning (CSC_5DA01_TP)

 This course is taught by Mounim El Yacoubi.